My free air compressor plugs into my cars 12 volt power outlet. When switched on, it will discharge compressed air at up to 125 PSI.

 So, when looking for portable-compressors, you have to first decide what are the applications you need compressed air for?

-If you are not sure about your air tool consumption here is additional information of air tool compressed air demand.
+If you are not sure about your air tool consumption here is a guide to air tool compressed air demand.

 The little compressor shown below is just that, a little air compressor.